 Need advice or information for navigating Computer Science at Harvard and beyond?
 There are several resources available to you, listed below.

-The Directors of Undergraduate Studies for Computer Science can help any student, including concentrators, secondaries, pre-concentrators, or anyone else interested in Computer Science.
+The Directors of Undergraduate Studies for Computer Science (including the Assistant Director of Undergraduate Studies) can help any student, including concentrators, secondaries, pre-concentrators, or anyone else interested in Computer Science.
 See the contact page for how to contact the DUSes.

 For administrative issues, you can contact Beth Musser, our Undergraduate Program Coordinator.

 Peer Concentration Advisors (PCAs) serve as peer advisors for current CS concentrators and pre-concentrators, providing a valuable perspective and helping students to discover additional resources and opportunities.
 Students can reach out to meet with PCAs with similar academic, career, or extracurricular interests.

 More information is on the PCA page.

 Every Computer Science concentrator is assigned an advisor from the Computer Science faculty, shown in your my.harvard Advising Network with the role “Ind Concentration Advisor”.